Of all the things you need to know about photography, learning how to hold a camera is probably the easiest skill on the road to sharp images.

 Can you spot the difference?

 They both have their right hands in the correct position, but do you see the woman’s left hand?
-It is not supporting her lens and camera.
-The guy has got it right.
+It’s not supporting her lens and camera.
+The guy’s got it right.

 If at all possible, get even more support by supporting your supporting arm on something – lean on something or against something.
 If you’re sitting down, bend your legs and put your elbows on your knees.

 If you’re not already holding your camera correctly, practice to get used to it.
 Until it becomes natural for you, be conscious of your hand positions.
 Eventually you’ll develop the muscle memory so that you don’t have to think about it anymore.

 The less you have to think about while photographing, the more you can concentrate on creating the gorgeous images you want.

 Lastly, and very importantly, how sure you are that your camera strap is attached correctly?

 Most photographers don’t do this correctly, because they don’t follow the manual.
 After all, how hard can it be?
 You’d be surprised.

 Leave a comment

 If you have any questions about how to hold a camera, let us know in the comments.